darabos/ai-alchemy/README.md

 - It was super easy.
 The models are public.
 The game was working before I had time to think about ethics.
 - There is no alternative for such a game.
 I could not have drawn millions of images for every possible combination.

-The prompt I copied for image generation lists the following artists:
+The prompt in `elemental.yml` is copied from a [random image on Civitai](https://civitai.com/images/4027144).
+It lists the following artists:
 - [Victo Ngai](https://victo-ngai.com/)
 - [Oleksandra Ekster](https://en.wikipedia.org/wiki/Aleksandra_Ekster)
 - [Kazimir Malevich](https://en.wikipedia.org/wiki/Kazimir_Malevich)